Skip to main content

 Common Causes

-4. Manual processing - Paper backup without auth
+4. Manual processing - paper backup with no auth code

-5. Incremental transactions - Adding to existing auth
+5. Incremental transactions - adding to an existing auth

 Prevention Strategies